COBOL: Procedures

 PERFORM also differs from conventional procedure calls in that there is, at least traditionally, no notion of a call stack.
-As a consequence, nested invocations are possible (a sequence of code being PERFORM'ed may execute a PERFORM statement itself), but require extra care if parts of the same code are executed by both invocations.
+As a consequence, nested invocations are possible (a sequence of code being PERFORMed may execute a PERFORM statement itself), but require extra care if parts of the same code are executed by both invocations.
 The problem arises when the code in the inner invocation reaches the exit point of the outer invocation.
 More formally, if control passes through the exit point of a PERFORM invocation that was called earlier but has not yet completed, the COBOL 2002 standard stipulates that the behavior is undefined.

 The reason is that COBOL, rather than a "return address", operates with what may be called a continuation address.
 When control flow reaches the end of any procedure, the continuation address is looked up and control is transferred to that address.
 Before the program runs, the continuation address for every procedure is initialized to the start address of the procedure that comes next in the program text so that, if no PERFORM statements happen, control flows from top to bottom through the program.
 But when a PERFORM statement executes, it modifies the continuation address of the called procedure (or the last procedure of the called range, if PERFORM THRU was used), so that control will return to the call site at the end.
 The original value is saved and is restored afterwards, but there is only one storage position.
 If two nested invocations operate on overlapping code, they may interfere which each other's management of the continuation address in several ways.

 The following example (taken from Veerman & Verhoeven 2006) illustrates the problem: